shuzhao-li-lab/asari/README.md

 Future improvement can be made by implementing some functions, e.g. chromatogram building, in C.

+Mass Track extraction is one of the most costly steps, if you wish to reanalyze data with a new version of asari, previous analyses can be re-ran using the `--reuse_intermediates=<asari_intermediates_directory>`.
+Currently the ppm tolerance and parameters need to be the same for the extraction and this is not enforced.
+Use at your own risk.
+This can also be used to kickstart an analysis.
+If you have 4 batches of samples, and are presented with a 5th, the intermediates of the previous runs can be used.
+This is storage intensive, however, with compression enabled, it is tractable.
+Remember, disk space is relatively cheap compared to your time.
+Future improvement will implement a more reusable format without the same parameter assumption.

 Platforms, Anaconda and Docker
 ==============================
 **Desktop vs Cloud**

 Python itself is used on Windows, Mac and Linux.
 Users may encouter problems related to Python not to asari, in which cases your best option is to find your local IT friend.
 We are a small team of scientists.
 There is no plan to build a desktop graphic application, but we do a lot of cloud computing.
 If you don't like command lines (many people don't), please feel free to try out the web server (https://asari.app).
 The free server has a quota.
 Please contact us if you find yourself in need of substantial cloud resources.

+**Dask Clusters**

+Starting in V1.14, the framework exists to parallelize asari across multiple systems in a distributed manner via Dask.
+Asari is largely I/O bound even on single machines, so architecture of the cluster is key to performance.
+Consider using a fast interconnect such as >10Gbe ethernet or infiniband.
+All nodes must mount an NFS share for storing experiment data (like local Asari but the target is a network share).
+Consider using an NVMe based array with ZFS for this purpose to enable real performance gains from the distributed version.

+To enable, run as module and pass `dask_ip=<DASK_SCHEDULER>:<PORT>` in the experiment parameters.

+Note, you probably DO NOT NEED THIS for your experimental data, this is for processing repository scale data.
+As of V1.14, support is experimental, use at your own risk.

 **Anaconda and conda, virtual environments**